-Health Fitness Revolution and our founder Samir Becic are bringing you exclusive tips on how to brave the impending hurricane that’s about to hit Texas.
-With Hurricane Harvey taking place as we speak, it’s essential to take care of yourself and make sure you are staying healthy during this difficult time.
+The HFR team and our founder and author of the fitness book ReSYNC Your Life Samir Becic are bringing you exclusive tips on how to brave the hurricane season that’s about to hit the Atlantic coast.
+Due to record-breaking hot temperatures this spring, the 2018 hurricane season started a little early, officially June 1st and will last until November 30th.
+It’s essential to take care of yourself and make sure you are staying healthy during tropical storm and hurricane season.
 We wish you all a safe week and remember, turn around, don’t drown!

 Here are the top 10 ways to protect yourself and your health this weekend and the remainder of the hurricane season: